Three-cushion billiards: Records

 The best tournament match average is 5.625 (45 in eight innings over three games; i.e. only five misses), scored by Dick Jaspers in the above-mentioned European Cup finals in Florange, France, in 2008.
 His opponent Blomdahl averaged 3.0 in his losing effort.
 The highest average at an international tournament is 2.537 (345 caramboles in 136 innings) by Dick Jaspers in 2002 at a seven-match Crystal Kelly tournament in Monaco, while Jaspers reached a record average of 2.666 (200 caramboles in 75 innings) at a four-match national tournament in Veldhoven in 2005.

-Alfredo de Oro from Cuba was won 20 World Three-cushion Championships

 Raymond Ceulemans from Belgium has won 21 UMB World Three-cushion Championships.

 Governing bodies

 The principal governing body of the sport is the Union Mondiale de Billard (UMB).
 It had been staging world three-cushion championships since the late 1920s.
 It is a member organization of the World Confederation of Billiard Sports.
 From 1985 to 1999, the Billiards World Cup Association (BWA) organized the Three-Cushion World Cup with UMB, but later shut down due to financial problems, with UMB assuming full responsibility for the tournament.